skip to main content

 Capistrano Unified School District began offering the Transitional Kindergarten (TK) program in the fall of 2012, as an outcome of the SB1381 legislation or the Kindergarten Readiness Act 2010.
 Transitional Kindergarten is the first year of a two-year kindergarten program Currently, Transitional Kindergarten is offered only at select school sites throughout the District and not every campus, however TK will be offered at every school campus beginning in the 2023-24 School Year.

-The age requirement for Transitional Kindergarten for the 2023-2024 school year is children who must turn 5 years of age between September 2, 2023 and April 2, 2024.
+The age requirement for Transitional Kindergarten for the 2026-2027 school year is that children must turn 4 years of age by September 1, 2026.

-Currently, the District will not admit a child whose fifth birthday falls after the TK-eligible window; for children who turns 5 years old after the TK eligibility window, enrollment in one of the Early Childhood Programs' preschool classes is currently recommended.
+Currently, our District will not admit a child whose fourth birthday falls after the TK-eligible window; for children who turn 4 years old after the TK eligibility window, enrollment in one of the Early Childhood Programs' preschool classes is currently recommended.

 https://www.capousd.org/subsites/Early-Childhood-Education/TK/What-is-Transitional-Kindergarten/index.html